cvkline/use-media-set/README.md

         ]
       }

+## Considerations for Server-Side Rendering (SSR)

+If you are making use of SSR to render an initial view of your application server-side and then hydrating it once the client JS loads, you will have to make a decision about which responsive view you want to render on the server, _i.e._, which set of media query matches you want to use.
+Once you have decided what to render by default in the SSR, you can work out the corresponding media match Set elements and specify those as the `ssrDefaults` parameter to the hook.

+There's no way for the server-side renderer to know what the particulars of the client display window are, so as a developer you will simply have to try to make your best guess of what the most common browser-side configuration will be.
+When the client JS initializes and hydrates the DOM itself, if the server side guess was correct then no additional re-renders will need to happen; if it was wrong then the component tree will re-render just as in any responsive action.

 ## Considerations for tests

 Some testing frameworks (most notably Jest with JSDOM) do not implement `matchMedia` on `window` so this hook cannot function.
-If `matchMedia` is not present, the hook's fallback behavior is just to return an empty Set, and it will never trigger a re-render.
+If `matchMedia` is not present, the hook's fallback behavior is just to return the `ssrDefaults` (or the empty Set if no `ssrDefaults` are specified) as if it were operating in SSR.
+In that case, the hook will never trigger a re-render.

-If your component tests will work without the responsive behavior, you can just use that fallback behavior.
-If you need to test different responsive codepaths, however, you have a couple of choices.
+If you need to test different responsive codepaths, however, you have a few choices:

+* You can use the `ssrDefaults` parameter to force certain returned set elements for various responsive cases, and test those individually.
-You can mock out the hook itself and use the mock to return the appropriate result Sets.
+* You can mock out the hook itself and use the mock to return the appropriate result Sets.

-Or you can mock an implementation for `window.matchMedia` so that the hook functions normally, and then control that mock to get your component to change behavior.
+* Or you can mock an implementation for `window.matchMedia` so that the hook functions normally, and then control that mock to get your component to change behavior.
 For a start, see the test for this hook itself in `src/index.test.js`.

 ## License